MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/Lookup-Property.md

  By default, a lookup provides a list of records in the table.
 Using this list, users can select a record and retrieve information from it into this control.

 > [!NOTE]
-> In the [!INCLUDE[nav_web](includes/nav_web_md.md)], the Lookup property is not supported on a field when the page is in the view mode or if the field has the data type of Option.
+> In the [!INCLUDE[nav_web](includes/nav_web_md.md)], the Lookup property is not supported in a Repeater control when the page is in the view mode or if the field has the data type of Option.

-See Also

 ## See Also
  [LookupPageID Property](LookupPageID-Property.md)